Policy - Internet of Things

 Internet of Things

-Smart cities will be the epicenter for a multitude of IoT applications and use cases, including intelligent transportation, smart buildings, improved government services and much more.
-While these use cases initially will be vertical sector-specific, ultimately our cities will become horizontal IoT platforms where individual use cases can fluidly interconnect to maximize efficiency, productivity and citizen ease-of-use.
+Smart cities will be the epicenter for a multitude of IoT applications and use cases, including intelligent transportation, smart buildings, improved government services, and more.
+While these use cases initially will be vertical sector-specific, ultimately cities will become horizontal IoT platforms where individual use cases can fluidly interconnect to maximize efficiency, productivity, and citizen ease-of-use.

 - ITI AI Senate Commerce Hearing Submission (December 12, 2017)

 NIST Marks Significant Milestone on IoT Security Recommendations and Baseline (June 30, 2020)

 The recent release of the National Institute of Standards and Technology’s (NIST) Recommendations for IoT Devices Manufacturers: Foundational Activities and Core Device Cybersecurity Capability Baseline ...